EsotericShadow/KadenChad-3D-Animatior/README.md

 Sign In to GitHub:

 Go to github.com and create an account if you don’t have one.
-Ask me to add you as a collaborator to the private repo if you don’t have access yet.

-Create or Access Your Repository:
+Create and Manage Your Repository:

-If creating a new repo:
+creating a new repo:
+download the zip i sent your email
+Unzip the folder to your computer (e.g., Documents/portfolio).
 Click New on the GitHub homepage.
 Name it (e.g., kaden-portfolio), set it to Private, and click Create repository.

-If accessing the existing repo:
-Go to the repo (e.g., your-username/kaden-portfolio).
-Click the green Code button, then Download ZIP.
-Unzip the folder to your computer (e.g., Documents/portfolio).